HarshGupta-1708/ServiceSphere-Web-Application/README.md

 - [License](#license)

 ## Introduction
-ServiceSphere is a web application designed to streamline service management, providing a platform for efficient service listings, booking management, and user interactions.
-This system aids in managing service providers and clients, ensuring a smooth and user-friendly experience.
+ServiceSphere is a web application designed to facilitate booking various services, akin to platforms like Urban Company.
+It provides interfaces for users, admins, and service providers, allowing for seamless interaction and efficient service management.

 ## Features
+- **User Registration and Authentication**: Secure user registration and login via email or social media.
+- **Service Provider Application**: Allows individuals to apply as service providers by submitting necessary documentation and qualifications.
+- **Admin Module**:
-- **Service Listings**: Add, edit, and manage service listings.
+  - **Verification**: Admins can review and verify service provider applications.
-- **Booking Management**: Track and manage bookings and appointments.
+  - **Profile Management**: Admins can manage service provider profiles and handle suspensions or revocations.
+- **Service Request**:
+  - **Service Selection**: Users can browse and select from a variety of services.
-- **User Management**: Manage service providers and clients.
+  - **Scheduling**: Users can schedule appointments; service providers can set availability.
-- **User Authentication**: Secure login and registration for users.
-- **Admin Panel**: Manage users, services, and bookings.
-- **Real-Time Notifications**: Stay updated with real-time notifications about bookings and service updates.
+- **Real-time Tracking**: Users can track the status of their service requests in real time; service providers can update their status and location.

 ## Installation
 1. Clone the repository: